maidsafe/temp_safe_network/sn_cli/README.md

 ```
 It will check if a newer release is available on [Amazon S3](https://safe-api.s3.eu-west-2.amazonaws.com).
 After prompting to confirm if you want to take the latest version, it will be downloaded and the safe-authd binary will be updated.

-After the safe-authd was updated, you'll need to restart it to start using new version:
+After the sn_authd was updated, you'll need to restart it to start using new version:
 ```shell
 $ safe auth restart
 Stopping Safe Authenticator daemon (sn_authd)...